-The District invites and appreciate the efforts of volunteers that are willing to serve our district and students.
-If you are interested in volunteering, please contact your child's campus for more information on the process for volunteering to complete an application.
+The district invites and appreciates the efforts of volunteers who are willing to serve our district and students.

-The district does not require state criminal history background checks for volunteers who are parents, guardians, or grandparents of a child enrolled in the district.
+If you are interested in volunteering, please contact your school principal.

-Subject to exceptions in accordance with state law and district procedures, other volunteers will be subject to a state criminal history background check, and the volunteer must pay all costs for the background check.
+Subject to exceptions in accordance with state law and district procedures, the district requires a state criminal history background check for each volunteer, including parents, guardians, or grandparents of a child enrolled in the district.
+The volunteer must pay all costs for the background check.